 A person will stay in the Ongoing Weight Loss phase for a minimum nine weeks, or until they are within 10 pounds of their target weight.
 At this point, a person will enter the pre-maintenance phase and increase their carbohydrates by another 10g.

 A person will once again continue increasing their carbs weekly until they find their “Critical Carbohydrate Level for Maintenance” at which point they will enter the lifetime maintenance stage.

 What Is a Basic Meal In The Atkins Diet?

-A basic meal on the Atkins diet would consist of a meat product, (beef, poultry, fish etc.), and several servings of salad greens or vegetables.
+A basic meal on the Atkins diet would consist of a meat product, (beef, poultry, fish, etc.), and several servings of salad greens or vegetables.
 Fruits are not allowed during the majority of the stages as they are higher in sugars and carbohydrates which in turn would cause slower weight loss.

-This does not mean a person should not eat fruit.
+However, does not mean a person should not eat fruit.

 What Are The Health Concerns Of The Atkins Diet

 There have been a few controversies regarding the Atkins diet.
 Of the numerous scientific studies which have shown a higher risk of heart attacks as one of the more severe health concerns when going on this diet.

 There have also been other effects recorded in these studies such as diarrhoea, weakness, and muscle cramps which seem to also be present for those on the Atkins diet.

 Beyond the health concerns, it’s recommended that a person takes multi-vitamins to compensate for what is lacking in the diet itself.
 Once again, however, Dr Atkins suggested that while a multi-vitamin is good, the iron intake should be limited because of the amounts of iron found in the meat ingested.